Beale Piano: Today

-Legacy

 While Australia no longer mass-produces pianos, there are two Australian manufacturers of very high quality grand pianos – Overs and Stuart and Sons.
 Their pianos present a showcase for Australian piano manufacturing.
 Overs pianos are pianos built by other makers which Overs redesigns and improves tonally and sometimes structurally depending on the make, age and client's order and budget.
 A third maker Mr. Court had built some pianos in Darwin in the last twenty years.